Blood Orange Margs are the Perfect Balance of Sweet and Tart!

 Best Tequila for Margaritas

-Another option is tequila reposado, which translates to “rested” tequila in English.
-It’s aged for 2-11 months and is the most common type of tequila in Mexico.
-It’s a bit smoother than silver tequila with a slightly warm flavor.
+Tequila Reposado: It’s aged 2-11 months and is a bit smoother than silver tequila with a slightly warm flavor.

 Customize Your Margarita